callum-hart/mono/misc/documentation notes.md

 - Without the element type the `title` class is obscure.
 We cannot make any gaurentee who the consumer is.
 It doesn't have a predictable or concrete markup.
 - No control or insight into what other styles `title` can have - other styles being user agent, our own, or 3rd party CSS.
-- Easier to make connection between CSS & HTML.
+- With the element type it's easier to make connection between CSS & HTML.
 - Reduces conflicts by scoping styles to the elements that use them.
 Easier to avoid & track unintentional overrides.
 - Not to say can't group selectors.
 For example: